Excited delirium: Position of the American College of Emergency Physicians

+Mainstream medical organizations continued to withhold recognition of either the old syndrome or new syndrome, due to the absence of scientific rigor or evidence.

 In 2023, the state of California became the first in the United States to ban the use of excited delirium as a cause of death.

 Controversy

 Association with racism

 In 2003, the NAACP argued that excited delirium is used to explain the deaths of minorities more often than whites, and the American Psychiatric Association also notes that "the term excited delirium is disproportionately applied to Black men in police custody".
 The American Civil Liberties Union argued in 2007 that the diagnosis served "as a means of white-washing what may be excessive use of force and inappropriate use of control techniques by officers during an arrest."

 Several academic commentators have noted that medical personnel and law enforcement personnel apply diagnoses of excited delirium in a manner which disproportionately disadvantages African Americans.
-In addition, commentators have alleged that fallacious diagnoses of excited delirium have been used to cover-up instances of police brutality.
+Excited delirium has also been used to diagnose Indigenous people after violent police encounters.
+In 1999, in Victoria British Columbia, Canada, Anthany Dawson, a member of the Musgamagw Tsawataineuk Nation, was beaten and punched repeatedly by the police before dying in an ambulance.
+Initially, police statements relayed to the public that overdose was his cause of death, though there was no evidence of drug use at the time of the statements’ release.
+Later, toxicology reports only found a small amount of marijuana from the previous evening before his death.
+In the media, Dawson was portrayed as having been mentally ill, but he had no medical history of mental illness.
+Then, he was believed to have a genetic condition that predisposed him to die of excited delirium which was the documented cause of his death.
+Dawson's mother, however, maintains that "police force and racism" was the sole cause of her son’s death.
+By presenting these unfounded individual causes for Dawson’s death, police violence cannot be named as the causal factor in his life ending.